 Below, you’ll find a standing cake topper picture tutorial for a teenager or young man, courtesy of Serbia’s Minjina Kuhinjica.

-Bake Happy have also put together a great set of cake topper tutorials, starting with the little boy below: boy cake topper tutorial (standing).
+Bake Happy have also put together a great set of cake topper tutorials, starting with the little boy below: boy cake topper tutorial (standing) (no longer available).

-A little girl cake topper by Bake Happy below: girl standing cake topper tutorial.
+A little girl cake topper by Bake Happy below: girl standing cake topper tutorial (no longer available).

 The little girl cake topper below left is by Mimicafe NY and you’ll find the tutorial here: girl cake topper tutorial (sitting).